 Lemon blueberry donuts topped with a simple two ingredient lemon glaze.
 These Baked Lemon Blueberry Donuts are incredibly easy to make and perfect for breakfast!

 To start you’ll need a donut pan to make this recipe.
-I bought a couple of donut pans for $8-$9 at Bed, Bath, and Beyond, but you can also find them on Amazon.
-I use mine all of the time and love them!
-Definitely a wonderful tool to have in your kitchen if you love to bake.
+This donut pan is similar to the one that I use, definitely a wonderful tool to have in your kitchen if you love to bake!